 - Phone number

-- Optional at the client's discretion: last school attended, academic degree, major, programming experience, resume, and a link to profile (GitHub, LinkedIn, etc)
+- Optional at the client's discretion: The last school attended, academic degree, major, programming experience, resume, and a link to social profiles (GitHub, LinkedIn, etc).

-If the user uses Adaface client account for inviting candidates to assessments, we store following information:
+If the user uses an Adaface client account for inviting candidates to assessments, we store the following information:

 - Email address